Insight into Syria: Part 2/3: Economy, Weaponization and Civil War

 Following the detailed description of the Syrian security forces, this second part is a continuation of the interview of a Syrian citizen now living in the European Union.
 The first part showed how developed are the Syrian intelligence services (Mukhabarat), both inside the army and inside the police.
 They are divided into many branches that watch each other in addition to keeping a constant eye over the civilian population.
-Moreover, their relative impunity seems to be a powerful tool to frighten a significant part of the population, often by using physical retaliation means.

 Being an opponent to the regime thus seems to be a tricky situation in which people are forced to remain silent, in turns losing their chances to simply express their opinion.